apecloud/kubeblocks.io/blog/deploy-wordpress-on-kubeblocks.md

       - `mariadb.enabled`: Set this to `false` to disable the installation of MariaDB and use an external database service instead.
       - `host`: Use the MySQL service address obtained earlier to access MySQL service, e.g. `apecloud-mysql.default.svc.cluster.local`.
       - `user`, `database`, `port`: Set these parameters according to your actual needs.
       - `existingSecret`: This is the recommended method for securely transmitting passwords.
-You can reference the previously created secret to transmit passwords to avoid transmitting them in plaintext.
+You can reference the previously created secret here to transmit passwords to avoid transmitting them in plaintext.
 Note that the secret must include the connection password.
-After existingSecret is set, the password field will be ignored.
+After `existingSecret` is set, the password field will be ignored.
       - `password`: This is an optional parameter since `existingSecret` is recommended in this article to avoid plaintext transmission.
 Additionally, when `existingSecret` is set, the password field will be ignored.
       - `replicaCount`: This represents the number of WordPress instance pods to start.